microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgSubscribedSku.md

   - `[FeatureRolloutPolicyId <String>]`: key: id of featureRolloutPolicy
   - `[OrgContactId <String>]`: key: id of orgContact
   - `[OrganizationId <String>]`: key: id of organization
-  - `[OrganizationalBrandingId <String>]`: key: id of organizationalBranding
+  - `[ProfileCardPropertyId <String>]`: key: id of profileCardProperty
   - `[ScopedRoleMembershipId <String>]`: key: id of scopedRoleMembership
+  - `[SharedEmailDomainId <String>]`: key: id of sharedEmailDomain
+  - `[SharedEmailDomainInvitationId <String>]`: key: id of sharedEmailDomainInvitation
   - `[SubscribedSkuId <String>]`: key: id of subscribedSku
+  - `[UsageRightId <String>]`: key: id of usageRight
   - `[UserId <String>]`: key: id of user

 PREPAIDUNITS <IMicrosoftGraphLicenseUnitsDetail>: licenseUnitsDetail
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Enabled <Int32?>]`: The number of units that are enabled.
+  - `[Enabled <Int32?>]`: The number of units that are enabled for the active subscription of the service SKU.
-  - `[Suspended <Int32?>]`: The number of units that are suspended.
+  - `[Suspended <Int32?>]`: The number of units that are suspended because the subscription of the service SKU has been cancelled.
+The units cannot be assigned but can still be reactivated before they are deleted.
   - `[Warning <Int32?>]`: The number of units that are in warning status.
+When the subscription of the service SKU has expired, the customer has a grace period to renew their subscription before it is cancelled (moved to a suspended state).

 SERVICEPLANS <IMicrosoftGraphServicePlanInfo[]>: Information about the service plans that are available with the SKU.
 Not nullable
   - `[AppliesTo <String>]`: The object the service plan can be assigned to.
 Possible values:'User' - service plan can be assigned to individual users.'Company' - service plan can be assigned to the entire tenant.
   - `[ProvisioningStatus <String>]`: The provisioning status of the service plan.
-Possible values:'Success' - Service is fully provisioned.'Disabled' - Service has been disabled.'PendingInput' - Service is not yet provisioned; awaiting service confirmation.'PendingActivation' - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan)'PendingProvisioning' - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
+Possible values:'Success' - Service is fully provisioned.'Disabled' - Service has been disabled.'PendingInput' - Service is not yet provisioned; awaiting service confirmation.'PendingActivation' - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan).'PendingProvisioning' - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
   - `[ServicePlanId <String>]`: The unique identifier of the service plan.
   - `[ServicePlanName <String>]`: The name of the service plan.